hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ### Steam's file picker no worky

-On instances where you have a steam library on another drive that you have to add, Hyprland's file picker would not normally appear when selecting a directory from steam.
+On instances where you have a Steam library on another drive that you have to add, Hyprland's file picker would not normally appear when selecting a directory from Steam.

 Steam has its own file picker, however, it's not functional.
 Install `xdg-desktop-portal-gtk` to show the desktop's file picker.